ros2/ros2_documentation/source/Installation/_Apt-Repositories.rst

     500 http://us.archive.ubuntu.com/ubuntu jammy/universe amd64 Packages
         release v=22.04,o=Ubuntu,a=jammy,n=jammy,l=Ubuntu,c=universe,b=amd64

+ If you don't see an output line like the one above, then enable the Universe repository with these instructions.

 .. code-block:: bash

    sudo apt install software-properties-common sudo add-apt-repository universe

 Now add the ROS 2 apt repository to your system.
 First authorize our GPG key with apt.